-This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
+This article includes an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
 For the full guide to building a collaborative software team, pick up your free copy!

 Issues, GitHub’s task-tracking system, are a powerful wrench in any developer's tool belt.
 But while their simple structure makes it easy for others to weigh in, issues are really only as good as you make them.

 Without some process, your repository can become unwieldy, overflowing with duplicate GitHub issues, vague feature requests, or confusing bug reports.

 Project maintainers can become burdened by the organizational load, and it can become difficult for new contributors to understand where priorities lie.
 It's a challenge for any team, but becomes especially difficult when that project is open source.

 In this article, we'll share how to take your GitHub issues from good to great.

 The Issue as User Story

 “High-quality issues are at the core of helping a project to succeed.
 While some may see issues as merely a big list of problems you have to tend to, well-managed, triaged, and labeled issues can provide incredible insight into your code, your community, and where the problem spots are.”